degenwithheart/DegenCasino/README.md

 8) API routes (Edge/serverless)
 - This repo includes serverless routes under /api intended for Vercel Edge or similar:
-  - api/auth.ts (Edge runtime) validates a password using process.env.ACCESS_OVERRIDE_PASSWORD.
+  - `api/auth.ts` (Edge runtime) validates a password using `process.env.ACCESS_OVERRIDE_PASSWORD`.
-  - api/changenow-coins.js and others (e.g., a Helius metadata proxy) are referenced by the frontend via relative paths.
+  - `api/changenow-coins.js` and others (e.g., a Helius metadata proxy) are referenced by the frontend via relative paths.
 - The Vite dev server intentionally 404s /api routes to prevent local misuse; deployments are expected to supply serverless function support.
 The upstream template doesn’t enforce this pattern.

 9) Styling system